 Whether any particular command is or is not manifestly unlawful is a question of law.

-243. Prevention of offences: Prevention of violence by mentally impaired persons
+243. Prevention of violence by mentally impaired person

-It is lawful for any person to use such force as is reasonably necessary in order to prevent the commission of an offence; or in order to prevent any act from being done as to which he believes, on reasonable grounds, that it would, if done, amount to an offence; or in order to prevent a person whom he believes, on reasonable grounds, to be mentally impaired from doing violence to any person or property.
+It is lawful for any person to use such force as is reasonably necessary in order to prevent a person whom he believes, on reasonable grounds, to be mentally impaired from doing violence to any person or property.

-[Section 243 amended by No. 36 of 1996 s.
-13; No. 69 of 1996 s.
-9.]
+[Section 243 inserted by No. 59 of 2006 s.
+23.]

 244. Defence against home invasion